rodney-claude1/rodney-claude1/README.md

     <div class="sidebar"></div>
 </div>
 ````

 id and class are useful for labeling elements but they also allow us to be specific with styling based on these labels.
-By more specifically describing HTML elements with id or class, we can then select those elements by their id or class, and style them the way we like, and for this reason, the rules we specify in CSS are called _selectors_.
-We can also select elements by their tag type, as in, `body`, `p`, `h1`, `nav`.
+By more specifically describing HTML elements with id or class, we can then style only those elements that have a particular id or class.

-  In a moment, we are going to add some more style to our `<nav>` element, and by doing so using the `nav` selector, we are creating a style rule that will be applied to _all nav tags_ on our webpage.

-`id`s are unique and selecting an element by id should only return one element, if your web page is well formatted, so applying a style rule by id should only style one element on the page.

-Selecting an element by its tag type or by its class will style all tags of that type, or all tags of that class.

-To style all elements that share the same tag we simply provide the name of the tag

-When we want to style an element with a unique `id` we use the CSS selector However, the same selector can be spelled using the number symbol `#`, for id, like this:
+To style an element with a unique `id` we use the CSS selector format `#id-name`.
+So, if we wanted to style the `<div>` tag with `id="all-contents"` we would use the CSS selector `#all-contents`:

 ````CSS
 #all-contents {